What is the Voice of the Customer?

 This “stuff” -which is nothing but the Voice of the Customer- on the other hand, has great intrinsic value for the company because it allows to redirect decision-making processes in business and even anticipate and prevent risks.
 If a company needs to improve its catalog of products, it has a huge database which, if well processed and analyzed, will help it to know how to do it and in which aspects invest more resources.
 There have been cases of companies that, to be successful, have decided to concentrate efforts only on some of their products (those which were praised for their capabilities, for example).
 On the other hand, in a scenario that does not present any particular problem in the short run, the constant monitoring of what is said permits to take measures in advance to avoid reputational crises, quality issues or other risks.

-But to make it profitable, a simple glance at our social networks and other interaction channels is not enough, at all.
-The key is the automatization of the listening processes of the Voice of the Customer.
+But to make it profitable, a simple glance at our social networks and other interaction channels is just not enough.
+The key is the automatization of the listening processes of the Voice of the Customer Analysis.
 At MeaningCloud, we are currently investing in technologies and solutions that make the analysis of the interactions in natural language more and more agile, without having to renounce to the volume and heterogeneity that constitute their value.
 In addition, MeaningCloud’s VoC tools are designed to perform the analysis of the Voice of the Customer even when the information to be processed is unstructured (traditionally, this kind of analysis has been based on structured data only).

-It is often said that the customer is always right, but it is not in us to decide if that is true or not.
-What is an objective fact is that currently the customer is regaining the importance that deserves within the business processes.
+It is often said that the customer is always right, but it is not our role to decide if that is true or not.
+What is an objective fact is that currently, the customer is regaining the importance that deserves within the business processes.
 Consumers themselves are every day more conscious regarding their power and rights.
 For this reason, you can no longer ignore them.

 And you?
 How are you how “listening” to your customers?
 Do you really know what they think about your brands and products?
 With MeaningCloud, you will find it out quickly, effectively and cleverly, whatever your business.
-Soon we will show you some practical examples of what kind of information can be obtained thanks to our VoC tools.
+Check our Voice of the Customer solutions to learn more about the applications of VoC.